Bauhaus-InfAU/Neufert4.0/affordance_prediction/README.md

 # Apartment affordance model

-The `affordance_model.py` script reads in data and trains a DNN model, saving the model parameters.
+The `scripts/affordance_model.py` script reads in data and trains a DNN model, saving the model parameters.
-In order to sun correctly, it needs to be placed in a `scripts` folder inside the following folder structure:
+In order to sun correctly, it needs to be placed in the following folder structure:

 ```
 - scripts